espocrm/documentation/docs/user-guide/text-search.md

 ## Full-text search

-Provides an ability to perform a much faster and comprehensive text search.
+Provides the ability to perform much faster and comprehensive text search.

-Full-text search can be enabled for a specified entity type at Administration > Entity Manager > Edit specific entity type > Full-text search.
+Full-text search can be enabled for a specific entity type at Administration > Entity Manager > Edit specific entity type > Full-text search.
 Running rebuild is required.
 Run from CLI: `php rebuild.php`.

-Full-text search is always applied in Global Search (for entity types with enabled full-text search).
+Full-text search is always applied in the **Global Search** (for entity types with enabled full-text search).

 Full-text search is also applied when you search in the list view.
 Though it can be skipped for some search queries.
 Yet, it's possible to force a full-text usage by prepending `ft:` to the search query.